abelabyssinia25-gif/user_otp/README.md

 ## Project Overview

 This is the backend API for the RideShare application, built using Express.js and MySQL (via Sequelize).
-It handles user management (passengers, drivers, staff, admins), authentication, RBAC, driver document uploads, ratings, and admin operations.
+It handles user management (passengers, drivers, staff, admins), authentication, RBAC, driver document uploads, ratings, and admin operations. **This service integrates with the booking service for trip management and reward points calculation.**

 ---